-- (10) Unlock the connector on the carriage PCB and disconnect the carriage-head flat cable. - (11) Release the head flat cables out of the cable guides and pull them out to the rear through the opening provided in the lower cover as shown below. - (12) Unlatch the FFC support, which holds the three head flat cables, from the head/carriage unit. - (13) Lift up the carriage PCB ASSY. - (14) Remove the FFC support from the head flat cables.
+(11) Release the head flat cables out of the cable guides and pull them out (together with the flat core) to the rear through the opening provided in the lower cover as shown below.

+NOTE: When replacing the carriage PCB ASSY, remove the flat core from the old head flat cables and set it to the new ones.

+- (12) Unlatch the FFC support, which holds the three head flat cables, from the head/carriage unit. - (13) Lift up the carriage PCB ASSY. - (14) Remove the FFC support from the head flat cables.